sammygb26/Obsidian/Learning/Introduction to Algorithms and Data Structures/Introduction to Computability Theory.md

 ## Church-Turing Computable
 This was reached by many roads.
 One from the $\lambda$ calculus and one form FSM called (*Turing machines*).
 We can instead look at *register machines* a version made by *Marvin Minsky*.

 **Register Machine** - A register machine have a fixes finite set of *registers* (A, B ...
-I ). each can store any *natural number* (not memory constrained).
+I ) each can store any *natural number* (not memory constrained).
 We build machines by plugging together trivial components.

 ![[Pasted image 20220329001346.png]]

 So the first one adds one to $C$ , the second removes a number from $E$ the third is a branch an splits it path based on a test of $F$.
 Then we have a merge which is really just ensuring that two paths becomes one.
 Finally we have an example where we can decrease $B$ while increasing $A$ until $B=0$.
-So adds $A$ to $B$.
-We can one we have made these simple components make larger machines using them as parts.
+So adds $B$ to $A$.
+We can once we have made these simple components make larger machines using them as parts.

 ![[Pasted image 20220329002134.png]]